TAGC-NetworkBiology/OBRWR/CIBNvsOS/README.md

 4) **here** define the environment variables : source initrc
 5) and after conveniently changing the **docker_PHONEMeS.sh** file (see README at root of this repository) : sh docker_PHONEMeS.sh

+The username in the docker is "rstudio".
+Password is "pwdroot", can be changed in the **docker_PHONEMeS.sh**.

 **For both**

 6) You should now be able to access the jupyter/R studio at the defined localhost:XXXX in your browser.